Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 When you think of the minerals your body needs, your thoughts likely turn to calcium or iron supplements.
 Of course, many of our daily minerals come from food, especially from plants.
-And many of the plants we think of as herbal remedies are, in fact, mineral-rich foods.
+And many of the plants we think of as natural remedies are, in fact, mineral-rich herbs.
 Added bonus: since the minerals in these herbs are in the form of organic compounds, they are easy for your body to assimilate.

 About 500 different species of nettles are found in tropical and temperate climates all over the world.
-Commonly called stinging nettle, Urtica dioica (the Latin name translates as "to burn") can grow as high as seven feet.
+Commonly called stinging nettle, Urtica dioica (the Latin name translates as “to burn”) can grow as high as seven feet.
 The smaller Urtica urens are fixtures in Western herbal medicine.
-Nettle leaves are consumed as a spinach-like vegetable throughout Europe, and are remarkably nutritious.
+Nettle leaves are consumed as a spinach-like vegetable throughout Europe and are remarkably nutritious.
 Cooking, drying, or soaking deactivates the sting you may feel when you touch them.

 As a healing food, nettle is a general tonic, a nutritive, building herb.
 European herbal expert David Hoffmann calls it “one of the most widely applicable plants we have,” and says that nettles strengthen and support the whole body.
 In fact, Hoffmann’s motto is, “If in doubt, use nettles.”
 At its peak ripeness, nettle contains up to 25 percent dry weight protein, which is top-notch for a leafy green vegetable.

 Add that to substantial amounts of zinc, magnesium, copper, selenium, potassium, manganese, and vitamins A and C, and nettles rival spinach for total nutritional value.
-And speaking of spinach, cooked nettle tastes similar to Popeye's favorite food, and also has a slight cucumber flavor.
+And speaking of spinach, cooked nettle tastes similar to Popeye’s favorite food, and also has a slight cucumber flavor.
 Use nettle as a spinach, basil, or parsley substitute in polenta or pesto.
 Nettle soup is common in Northern and Eastern Europe.
-Nettle is also available in capsules and tinctures, and is often taken to relieve arthritis and allergies.
+Nettle is also available in capsules and tinctures and is often taken to relieve arthritis and allergies.

 In a word association game, when you hear alfalfa, the first thing that may come to mind is “horse food.”
 After that, “sprouts.”
 Turns out, though, that alfalfa is a versatile food for people.
 It’s a legume related to clover, beans, and licorice, and its young leaves can be used in salads or as steamed greens.
 Alfalfa is high in calcium and other minerals; protein; B vitamins; and vitamins C, D, E, and K. With its mild, grassy taste, dried alfalfa is refreshing as a tea, or you can consume the dried powder in food or capsules.
 Capsules are often taken as a diuretic and to lower high cholesterol.